Elevenlabs AudioNative Player

 • SELECT

-SELECT is an SQL command used to select specific columns or fields from a table to analyze and generate results.
+SELECT is an SQL command that selects specific columns or fields from a table to analyze and generate results.

 • FROM

-This is another one of the commands in SQL that tells us what table we are going to retrieve data from.
+This is another one of the commands in SQL that tells us what table we will retrieve data from.

 • WHERE